PolymerGuy/recolo/docs/deflectometryAbaqus.rst

 Let's now go through the necessary steps for doing pressure reconstruction.
 First, we need to import the tools::

-     import recon
+     import recolo
      import numpy as np

-The example data can be downloaded from the recon/examples/AbaqusExamples/AbaqusRPTs folder.
+The example data can be downloaded from the recolo/examples/AbaqusExamples/AbaqusRPTs folder.
 The dataset corresponds to a 300 x 300 mm  thin plate exposed to a sinusoidal pressure distribution in space and a saw-tooth shaped history in time.
 ::